Romney raised $170 million in September, trails Obama

 Obama's campaign, which holds the all-time fundraising record for its 2008 efforts, said it had held its last fundraising event last week.
 In 2008, Obama's campaign and the DNC together brought in $193 million in September and came close to raising $1 billion overall.

-(Additional reporting by Jeff Mason in Williamsburg, Virginia, and Sam Youngman in Boston; Editing by David Lindsey and Eric Walsh)
+(Additional reporting by Jeff Mason in Williamsburg, Virginia, and Sam Youngman in Boston; Editing by David Lindsey and Todd Eastham)